Counselling & Consultation

 All counselling and consultation services are confidential.
 Information about students will not be shared with anyone without students’ written consent except in emergency situations when there is a clear indication of imminent risk of harm to self or others.

-- In person (WLB403, The Wing Lung Bank Building for Business Studies, Shaw Campus)
+- Come to us at WLB 403, The Wing Lung Bank Building for Business Studies, Shaw Campus

 If you urgently need to talk to a counsellor, walk-in service is available during office hours.
 Students who need immediate emotional support outside office hours may access community-based 24-hour hotline services.